How To Paddle on a Surfboard

 2. The Pull

-This phase is all about pulling water backwards to accelerate.
+The pull = pulling water backwards to gain forward momentum.
+This phase is all about pulling water backward to accelerate.
 An essential element here is to ensure that your hand and forearm stay aligned and perpendicular to the bottom during your stroke and that your elbow stays high.
 Not keeping the elbow high and forward is hands down one of the most common and critical mistakes we see among our students.

 You also want to avoid bending or unbending the wrist or “cupping” your hand.
 If you do so, you will pull less water backwards than you would by using your hand and forearm together, as a straight paddle blade would.
 The idea is to keep your elbow bent until the end of your paddle stroke, continuously pulling water backwards.
 What happens if you lock your shoulder and extend your arm?
 Instead of pulling water backwards, you will pull water upwards.
 This will create a problematic recovery when you begin another stroke.
-Keep a relaxed straight hand with a slight separation between the fingers, including your thumb.
-Remember, it’s all about maximising propulsion.
+Keep a relaxed, straight hand with a slight separation between the fingers, including your thumb.
+Remember, it’s all about maximizing propulsion.

 3. The Recovery

+The recovery = the exit phase.
 This phase should feel smooth and effortless.
 During the first half of the recovery mode, the elbow leads the movement.
 After the pull, you bring your arm out of the water after the paddle stroke.
 Bringing your hand forward and in front of your head, you want the elbow exiting the water first.
-Lift your elbow up and forwards as if a string was pulling it.
+Lift your elbow up and forward as if a string was pulling it.
 Once you reach the midpoint of your recovery and your hand is at level with your shoulder, you can start leading with the hand and prepare to enter the water again.

 Note: This should naturally happen if you keep your elbow bent and do not fully straighten your arm at the end of your underwater pull.